 Roger holds a B.S., Finance, Investments emphasis, California State University, Long Beach

 Since 1991, Roger has been involved with the Outdoors For All Foundation, a year-round adaptive recreation program for people with disabilities in Washington, and currently serves on the Board of Directors.
 He is also a Past President of Young Entrepreneurs' Organization (EO).
 He is a current member of Young President's Organization (YPO).

-With Coldstream since 2003 and currently serving as Chief Investment Officer, Bob joined the Coldstream Board of Directors in 2012.
-In addition to CIO responsibilities, Bob is Portfolio Manager of our mutual fund.
+Bob joined Coldstream in 2003 and became a member of our Board of Directors in 2012.
+Bob served as Coldstream’s Chief Investment Officer and a Portfolio Manager until 2014 and he continues to serve as Portfolio Manager of our dividend growth mutual fund and separate account strategy.
 Over the course of his 40-year career in financial services, Bob has managed trust, private banking, investment management and brokerage organizations.

 Bob was previously Senior Managing Director at the McDonald Financial Group and Executive Vice-President of its parent company, Key Bank.
 Bob joined Key Bank as Regional Manager for Private Banking, Trust and Brokerage Services in 1996 to oversee offices in Washington, Oregon, Alaska, Idaho, Colorado and Utah.
 Prior to Key Bank, Bob founded Seafirst Investment Counselors in 1983 and was instrumental in growing it to well in excess of $1 billion in managed assets.